-- ^(a) In fiscal year 2005, the methodology for reporting vehicle registrations was changed from vehicle frame-based to vehicle registration-type.
-All of the information in this table reflects the use of the new vehicle registration-type methodology. - (b) "Automobiles" include autos, minivans, and sport utility vehicles. - (c) "Trucks" includes trucks and other vehicles that pay Registration Fees based on the vehicle's gross weight. - (d) "Other Vehicles" include mobile homes, motorcycles, mopeds, buses, and several other vehicle types.
+&lt;sup>(a) In fiscal year 2005, the methodology for reporting vehicle registrations was changed from vehicle frame-based to vehicle registration-type.
+All of the information in this table reflects the use of the new vehicle registration-type methodology.